distri/require/test/require.coffee.md

       it "should be able to execute code in the package context", -> assert require('/main').packageWrapper(PACKAGE, "my_codezz")

+    describe "public API", ->
+      it "should be able to require a JSON package directly", -> assert require('/main').require(PACKAGE).require

     describe "module context", ->
       it "should know __dirname", ->
         assert.equal "test", __dirname